-Many of us can recall the excitement of opening our lunch boxes at school and discovering that our mother packed our favorite sandwich—peanut butter and jelly.
+Many of us can recall the excitement of opening our lunch boxes at school and discovering that Mom packed our favorite sandwich—peanut butter and jelly.
 That unmistakable combination of creamy, sweet, and sometimes crunchy flavor is an American childhood favorite.
-And even if you’re no longer eating PB&J sandwiches
+And even if you’re no longer eating PB&J sandwiches for

 Almonds are one of my favorite snacks, but they’ve gotten a bad rap as a high-fat food over the years.
 The truth is that you can forget their high fat and calorie content, the data on nuts are now indisputable.
 If you’re still asking, “Are nuts good for you?” you

 Nuts are a source of unsaturated fats and fiber as well as protein.
 Nuts are a good source of vitamin E and magnesium—which most Americans don’t get enough of—and other essential vitamins and minerals.
 Nuts also contain a variety of plant chemicals which some research has linked to reduced risk

 When it comes to health concerns, cancer is at the top of the list for most people.
 Some risk factors for cancer are beyond your control; for example, your inherited genetic makeup may predispose you to certain types of cancer.
 However, you can take action to address some common risk